 12.A What is Research?

-Department of Health and Human Services and the Food and Drug Administration define research as it relates to human subjects in 45 CFR 46.102 (d) and 45 CFR 56.102 (c) respectively.
+Department of Health and Human Services and the Food and Drug Administration define research as it relates to human subjects in 45 CFR 46.102 (e)(1) and 45 CFR 56.102 (c) respectively.
 Unless otherwise noted, the university uses these definitions of research in determining whether IRB review is required.

 12.B Who is a Human Subject?

-Department of Health and Human Services and the Food and Drug Administration define the term human subject in 45 CFR 46.102 (f) and 45 CFR 56.102 (e) respectively.
+Department of Health and Human Services and the Food and Drug Administration define the term human subject in 45 CFR 46.102 (e)(1) and 45 CFR 56.102 (e) respectively.
 Unless otherwise noted, the university uses these definitions of human subject in determining whether IRB review is required.

 12.C How do I know if my project is research involving human subjects?